 Instructions

-- Add milk and peppermint extract and stir until uniform.
+- Stir in milk until uniform.

 - Cover and allow to cook for about two hours on high or four hours on low.